CaptSiro/k-means/README.md

 After implementing `\KMean\Point` interface the `kmeans` function can be called.
 The function will return an array of `Centroid` objects.

+### IMPORTANT: `kmeans` function can return fewer centroids then was given.
+Example of monochrome image and trying to get more two colors from it

 ```php
 $points = [
     new Color(35, 1, 16),